ErpNetDocs/tech/reference/format-specifiers.md

 # Format Specifiers
-Format specifiers are used to state the the desired format when formatting object values.
-In EnterpriseOne they can be used, for example, as a second parameter for the calculated attribute operator [FORMATSTRING](calculated-attributes/operators/formatstring.md) or in the formatting string (‘:FormatSpecifier’) when referencing domain attributes in the todo:(SENDMAIL) action (‘{DomainAttribute:FormatSpecifier}’).
+Format specifiers are used to state the desired format when formatting object values.
+In @@name they can be used, for example, as a second parameter for the calculated attribute operator [FORMATSTRING](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/operators/formatstring.md) or in the formatting string (‘:FormatSpecifier’) when referencing domain attributes in the todo:(SENDMAIL) action (‘{DomainAttribute:FormatSpecifier}’).
 There are two main types of format specifiers - Standard .Net Format Specifiers (Numeric, Date - Time,..) and Custom Format Specifiers (Multilanguge String, Custom Property).

 ## Standard .Net Format Specifiers
 The standard .Net format specifiers are supported.
 The list below contains the most frequently used .Net Format Specifiers.
 For a complete list and more information, please look at the official .Net documentation site.

 #### Numeric Format Specifiers
 - 'C', 'c' - abbreviation of Currency.
 Converts a number to a string that represents a currency amount.
-Can be used with a precision specifier indicates the desired number of digits after the decimal point.
+Can be used with a precision specifier that indicates the desired number of digits after the decimal point.
 The decimal symbol separator and the currency symbol depend on the local regional settings.
 Returns: <br>
 123,4656 ('C') → $123,46 <br>
 123,4656 ('C3') → $123,466

 - 'D', 'd' -abbreviation of Decimal.
 Converts a number to a string of decimal digits (0-9), prefixed by a minus sign if the number is negative.
-Can be used with a precision specifier indicates the desired number of digits after the decimal point.
+Can be used with a precision specifier that indicates the desired number of digits after the decimal point.
 This format is supported only for integral types.
 Returns:1234 ('D') →  1234 <br>
 -1234 ('D6') → -001234

 - 'N', 'n' - abbreviation of Number.
 Converts a number to a string.
-Can be used with a precision specifier indicates the desired number of digits after the decimal point.
+Can be used with a precision specifier that indicates the desired number of digits after the decimal point.
 The decimal symbol separator depends on the local regional settings.
 Returns <br>
 123,4656 (N) → 123,47 <br>
 123,4656 (N3) → 123,466